LCSB-BioCore/COBREXA.jl/docs/src/model_construction.md

 ```@docs
 Model()
 ```
-The fields of `CobraTools.Model` can then be assigned as usual.
+The fields of `CobraModel` can then be assigned as usual.
 ```@example
-using CobraTools
+using COBREXA

 atp = Metabolite("atp")
 adp = Metabolite("adp")